itsjessb/affect-effect/README.md

-# affect-effect
+# which-word-is-it
-affect vs effect website
+which word is it website